ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 6 - Splunk Log Ingestion Setup/Phase 6 README.md

 Before I setup log forwarding, I first need to ensure that my Splunk server is set up to actually receive logs.
 Specifically, I need to make sure that:
 1. The correct ports are open in the Splunk/Ubuntu EC2 security group for log traffic
 2. Setup my Splunk account to receive logs from sysmon and windows AD logs.
-3. Create a "data input" for each type of logs that will be received in Splunk.
-4. Enable HTTP Event Collector (HEC) so that AWS logs can be forwarded to Splunk
+3. Enable HTTP Event Collector (HEC) so that AWS logs can be forwarded to Splunk
-5. Install "Splunk Add Ons" for AWS services and Microsoft Windows so that Splunk can properly parse these logs.
+4. Install "Splunk Add Ons" for AWS services and Microsoft Windows so that Splunk can properly parse these logs.

 ### Ensuring the Correct Ports are Open in the Ubuntu Security Group